rakshitha123/WeeklyForecasting/README.md

 ## Obtain RNN Forecasts
 First obtain the RNN forecasts for your weekly dataset.
 The RNN code is available in ./models/global_rnn.

 For that, you need to first preprocess your dataset separately for validation and testing phases.
-Create a folder named "datasets" in the parent level and place your datasets there.
+Create a folder named "datasets" in the parent level and place your datasets and the corresponding results files there.
 The R scripts in "./models/global_rnn/preprocess_scripts" folder show examples of preprocessing for the NN5 weekly dataset (with fourier terms) and M4 weekly dataset (with seasonal lags).
 After running the R scripts, run the scripts named as "create_tfrecords.py" with the parameters corresponding with your dataset to convert the text data into a binary format.
 The generated tfrecords are used to train the RNN.